nolanlawson/pinafore/CONTRIBUTING.md

 Highly modular, highly functional, lots of single-function files.
 Tends to help with tree-shaking and code-splitting, as well as avoiding circular dependencies.

-### Inferno is loaded dynamically
+### Preact is loaded dynamically

 This is a Svelte project, but `emoji-mart` is used for the emoji picker, and it's written in React.
-So we lazy-load the React-compatible Inferno library when we load `emoji-mart`.
+So we lazy-load the React-compatible Preact library when we load `emoji-mart`.

 ### Some third-party code is bundled